MCModMachine/Design/README.md

   * During gameplay, the client should use the smallest possible amound of system resources while still being useful to allow more resources to be dedicated to the game.
-This probably means not keeping all game logs in memory and instead loading old logs automatically as the user scrolls up.
+This probably means not keeping all game logs in memory and instead loading old logs automatically as the user scrolls up, or just writing them to a file.
 * CI service for modders
   * In the "winning modders over" department, we'll want to do something BETTER than the current leader, Curse, in order to succeed.
 A CI service would be